pizzamoeger/connect_four/README.md

 * Random: enter `RANDOM/bot.txt`
 * Almost Random: enter `ALMOST_RANDOM/bot.txt`
 * MCTS: enter `MCTS/(r_)<#simulations>_<#iterations>_<#games>.txt`
-  * Note that if there is an r it means that the simulation of the MCTS is completely random.
+  * Note that if there is an r it means that the simulate of the MCTS is completely random.
 * DQN: enter the relative path to your file from `data/`

 After entering the name or file, you have press enter again and can select the second player in the same way.